Questions About the Affidavit of Parentage in Michigan

 Should I sign the Affidavit of Parentage?

-A man should only sign an Affidavit of Parentage if he is absolutely, unequivocally (100%) sure that he is the biological father of the child.
+A man should only sign the document if he is absolutely, unequivocally (100%) sure that he is the biological father of the child.

-If you are 100% certain that you are the biological father of the child, in signing the Affidavit of Parentage, you establish yourself as the child’s biological and legal father.
-Your name can now appear on the child’s birth certificate, and you have the ability to assert custody and parenting time rights in the family division of the appropriate circuit court, which is an important step as an executed Affidavit of Parentage provides the mother of the child with sole legal and physical custody.
+If you are 100% certain that you are the biological father of the child, when you sign the form, you establish yourself as the child’s biological and legal father.
+Your name can now appear on the child’s birth certificate, and you have the ability to assert custody and parenting time rights in the family division of the appropriate circuit court.
+This is an important step as an executed Affidavit provides the mother of the child with sole legal and physical custody.

-What’s the big deal if I sign the Affidavit of Parentage?
+What’s the big deal if I sign this?

 In signing an Affidavit of Parentage, a man is agreeing to waive several important rights, including the right to genetic testing to scientifically determine whether or not he is the child’s biological father, and the right to a trial to determine if he is the biological father.

-Within a certain time frame of having mistakenly signed an Affidavit of Parentage, a man can file an action in the family division of the appropriate circuit court and request that the paternity distinction be revoked.
+Within a certain time frame of having mistakenly signed the form, a man can file an action in the family division of the appropriate circuit court and request that the paternity distinction be revoked.
 This is an extremely complicated area of law that should only be navigated with the assistance of a highly experienced family law attorney.